 Contrary to popular belief, you can also be arrested for DWI if your blood alcohol concentration is under 0.08%.
 If the amount of alcohol in your system affects “the normal use of mental or physical faculties,” you may be considered intoxicated and could face DWI charges.
 However, this form of intoxication is more difficult to prove.

-Regardless of the circumstances, you should consult with an attorney if you are arrested for DWI.
+Regardless of the circumstances, you should consult with a DWI lawyer in El Paso if you are arrested.
 You only have a limited amount of time to place a stay on the automatic suspension of your license.

 CTA Call now to discuss your case with an El Paso DWI lawyer for FREE.

 What Are the Penalties for a DWI in El Paso?

 DWI and other alcohol-related charges are strictly prosecuted in Texas.
 In an effort to reduce drunk driving accidents, the state has imposed harsh punishments even for first-time offenders.

 - First Offense DWI – up to a $2,000 fine, up to 180 days in jail with three days mandatory, and the loss of your driving privileges for up to a year.

 - Second Offense DWI – a fine not to exceed $4,000, one month to a year in jail, and up to a two-year license suspension or revocation.

 - Third offense DWI – up to a $10,000 fine, two to ten years in prison, and the loss of your driving privileges for up to two years.

 There are several enhancements that can increase the penalties associated with a DWI charge.
 For instance, you could be charged with child endangerment if you have a child under the age of 15 in your car at the time of your arrest.
 You could face additional punishments if your blood alcohol level is over .15% or if you caused injury to another person.